nicolastonon/EFTAnalysis/README.md

 The configuration interface relies heavily on the use of vectors, and is intended to be self-explanatory.

-In particuler, you can easily configure the :
+In particular, you can easily configure the :
 * general options (your signal, etc.)
 * list of data-taking years to consider
 * skimming cuts to apply to the ntuples
-* list of leptonic sub-channels
 * list of samples
-* list of BDT input variables
+* list of BDT input variables (if used)
 * list of additional variables, not used in the MVA but only e.g. for control plots
 * list of shape systematics to compute and store

-Select the steps to perform by setting the corresponding booleans accordingly.
+Select the functions to call by setting the corresponding booleans accordingly.

 ## Running the code